Tyler (Masonic): In popular culture

 William Hogarth's famous print of Night shows a drunken Mason being helped home by the Tyler, from one of the four original Lodges in 1717 at the Rummer & Grapes tavern.

+The first name of the character Tyler Durden in the movie Fight Club is believed to be a symbolic reference to the Tyler's duty of enforcing secrecy and discretion and preserving the lodge.